kelo221/Godot-Go-Gameserver/README.md

 # Networking

-Message Types
+### Message Types:

-The server handles the following message types as defined by enums on both ends of communication:
+The server and client handle the following message types as defined by enums:

 - REQUEST_PLAYERS
 - REGISTER